AndrewLawendy/clash-royale-deck-generator/README.md

 The **Copy Shareable Link** will copy a link into your clipboard so you can send it to someone else to check you own deck of cards or a random one you layed your hand one.

+You can in any time mute the music by hitting the volume sign on the top left.

 ## Demo
 You can follow this [link](https://clash-royale-deck-gen.surge.sh/) to check a live preview.